NFL Thanksgiving: John Madden, the Turkey Leg Award, and the Turducken

 John Madden began the tradition of awarding turkey legs

-This comment led Joe Pat Fieseler, owner of Harvey’s Barbecue Pit in Texas, to invent the six-legged turkey that would go on to become a staple of John Madden’s Thanksgiving broadcasts.
-When Madden moved from CBS to Fox in 1994, he took the Turkey Leg Award with him, awarding it through his last season with Fox in 2001.
+This comment led Joe Pat Fieseler, owner of Harvey’s Barbecue Pit in Texas, to invent the six-legged turkey that became a staple of Madden’s Thanksgiving broadcasts.
+When he moved from CBS to Fox in 1994, he took the Turkey Leg Award with him, distributing it until his last season with Fox in 2001.

-Fox replaced the Turkey Leg Award with the much less popular Galloping Gobbler Award in 2002.
-They retired the Gobbler in 2016 in favor of a Game Ball that is awarded to the game’s MVP on Thanksgiving.
-The NBC primetime game on Thanksgiving awards the top players of the game with turkey legs in honor of Madden’s old tradition.
+Fox replaced the Turkey Leg Award with the much less popular Galloping Gobbler Award, which was retired in 2016 in favor of a Game Ball awarded to the game’s MVP.

 John Madden and the turducken